 6) Request for the National Anti-drugs Agency (NADA) of the Ministry of Home Affairs to withdraw their statement calling all cannabis users "shit" without any prior meeting or discussion with the patients or people involved.
 We urge for a constructive and civil discussion or debate on medical cannabis applications and effects either in a closed event or live broadcast if necessary.

-7) Call for the book “Human Evolution and Cannabis” to be the pioneer psychology clinical research reference to understand how the active compounds Delta-9-tetrahydrocannabinol (THC) and Cannabinoids (CBD) influences the mental state, emotions and thoughts of a person.
-The book demonstrates how the "high" feeling is a shift in the mind frequency from Beta to Alpha and not an uncontrollable intoxication that gets you befuddled.
+7) Call for a pioneer psychology clinical research reference to understand how the active compounds Delta-9-tetrahydrocannabinol (THC) and Cannabinoids (CBD) influences the mental state, emotions and thoughts of a person.
+The book "Human Evolution & Cannabis" demonstrates how the "high" feeling is a shift in the mind frequency from Beta to Alpha and not an uncontrollable intoxication that gets you befuddled.

 “Malaysia Medical Marijuana” is a proactive community page on Facebook created by MASA team members to share scientific research articles from countries that have conducted studies on cannabis and not to give pressure to or force any party.
 Medical cannabis related information shared on the page is inclusive of the source and related justifications proving the legitimacy of the finding.
 The page also acts as an international social platform where professional scientific studies can be shared to the people in compliance to the Malaysian Communications and Multimedia Act 1998.
 We do not promote cannabis use; sale; or urge for its legalization.
 On the contrary, we would like to educate and give awareness to the citizens of Malaysia whom are already vastly venturing into the use of this psychedelic substance to ensure they understand the responsible use and medical applications of cannabis as a whole.